 Most have Siblings.

-We give thanks to God for allowing us to be Aliah’s family.
-Aliah’s memory is an infinite comforting blessing to us.
-He must have known that someday he would be a conduit for blessing many children like his own sister.
 We want you to know there is so much more to him than a syndrome that trapped his body and kept him from flying free like all kids should fly.
+Aliah must have known that someday he would be a conduit for blessing many children like his own sister.

-Many years of encouragement, friendship, and prayers have sustained us.
-It is with enormously grateful hearts and laughter that we say “Thank You” for YOUR part in helping us support siblings.
+With enormously grateful hearts and joy we say “Thank You” for YOUR part in helping us support siblings.